Illustrated Explanation of an Informational Tax Statement

 1099-DIV-Dividends and Distributions

-For additional 2011 foreign tax credit pass–through information, in early February you will be able to see the Important Information for Corporations about Foreign Tax Paid letter on the Fidelity Fund–Specific Tax Information page in the Tax Center of Fidelity.com.
+For additional 2012 foreign tax credit pass–through information, in early February you will be able to see the Important Information for Corporations about Foreign Tax Paid letter on the Fidelity Fund–Specific Tax Information page in Fidelity’s Tax Center.

 • Proceeds from Broker and Barter Exchange Transactions